Wood County Hospital Financial Assistance Policy

 - Patients who filed bankruptcy

-- Wood County Hospital notifies patients that financial assistance is available through signage posted within the hospital, via the hospital website, information on guarantor statements, through contact with patient accounting representatives, and staff identification of patients with potential financial need.
+- Notifying patients that financial assistance is available through signage posted in the hospital’s emergency room and registration areas, via the hospital website, through information on guarantor billing statements, through contact with patient accounting representatives, and staff identification of patients with potential financial need.

 - Assistance is offered, free of charge, to complete assistance applications for the following programs: